smockle/pifiles/README.md

 8. Append the contents of the host’s public key to `~/.ssh/authorized_keys`, then prevent further writes: `chmod 444 ~/.ssh/authorized_keys`.
 Now, you’ll be able to connect to your Raspberry Pi using just `ssh pi`.

 9. Clone this repository on the Pi, and run `pifiles.sh` to complete setup.
 Your Pi will reboot.

-# Running applications

-`pifiles.sh` will run [ddns53](https://github.com/smockle/ddns53) & [homebridge](https://github.com/oznu/docker-homebridge) if configuration files are present.
-To start these applications:

-1. Run `copyto.sh pi` in a working directory that contains your configuration files to copy them to the Pi.

-2. Connect to the Pi via SSH, and re-run `pifiles.sh`.